 You will also have the opportunity to present your research proposal for consideration and refinement prior to data collection and analysis.

 This unit will focus on the most common acquired impairments of speech, voice, communication and swallowing.
 Using cases, we will examine the clinical, psychological and neurological aspects of a range of acquired conditions.

 As an indication, content of this unit may include: assessment, diagnosis and management of motor speech, voice, communication and swallowing disorders in the context of adult acquired conditions.

 This will be supported with exploration of related clinical psychological and neurological aspects.
-The clinical strand will focus on the applications of current research and the existing evidence base to explore care pathways, differential diagnosis, intervention, the role of the MDT and psychosocial impacts.
+The clinical strand will focus on the applications of current research and the existing evidence base to explore care pathways, differential diagnosis, intervention, the role of the Multidisciplinary Teams (MDT) and psychosocial impacts.